NickyBoy89/java2go/README.md

 * `-w` writes the files directly to their corresponding `.go` files, instead of `stdout`

-* `-outDir` specifies an alternate directory for the generated files.
+* `-output` specifies an alternate directory for the generated files.
 Defaults to putting them next to their source files by default

 * `-q` prevents the outputs of the parsed files from appearing on `stdout`, if not being written